 - Exposure techniques can help patients with PTSD.
 This method boils down to a re-creation of the traumatic event (or something close to it, usually), which forces the patient to face their fears and anxieties head-on.
 Prolonged exposure therapy can have a massive positive effect, as the person becomes largely de-sensitized to the negative effects and feelings associated with the event.

 - Acupuncture has been showing promise as a treatment method specialized towards TBI patients.
-While researchers don’t necessarily agree on everything about acupuncture, results show that it helps improve sleep quality, as well as remove negative misconceptions about sleep.
+While researchers don’t necessarily agree on everything about acupuncture, results show that it could help improve sleep quality, as well as remove negative misconceptions about sleep.